-Oliver Messiaen’s Visions de l’Amen
+Olivier Messiaen’s Visions de l’Amen

-In August 2012, Duke Divinity School’s Goodson Chapel was filled to capacity as Duke Initiatives in Theology and Arts presented DITA director Dr. Jeremy Begbie and London-based concert pianist Ms. Cordelia Williams in a two-piano concert featuring Oliver Messiaen’s Visions de l’Amen.
+In August 2012, Duke Divinity School’s Goodson Chapel was filled to capacity as Duke Initiatives in Theology and Arts presented DITA director Dr. Jeremy Begbie and London-based concert pianist Ms. Cordelia Williams in a two-piano concert featuring Olivier Messiaen’s Visions de l’Amen.

 Duke at Cambridge, Easter at King’s